 • Good general health, with a high energy level, and able to lift 35-40 pounds

-A criminal history and background check of each Hands of Hope Intern will be completed prior to placement with the agency.
+A criminal history, background check, and drug screening of each Hands of Hope Intern will be completed prior to placement with the agency.

 • To care for the children placed in your home